jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 So here's here's my question to you.
 Say you lived in a world where it's easy to mark out dependencies in tests without needing dependency injection and say the compilation is instantaneous and say that you're working on an application and not a library.
 So you are God, right?
 No one's depending on your code, but yourself.
 Would the principle, like what's left for that principle but when those three things are in play?

-**Bob**:So the the principle is about source code dependencies.
+**Bob**: So the the principle is about source code dependencies.
 Which modules can depend on which other modules?
 And the basic idea of the principle is that high-level modules, modules that capture high-level policy, should not know about any of the details that they eventually end up using.

 So we'd like the detailed modules pointing their dependencies at the high-level highlel modules.
 That's really the whole point.
 Get the low-level stuff to depend on the high-level stuff.
 That way, we can change the low-level stuff all we want.
 It doesn't affect the high-level stuff.
 High-level stuff can sit there fat and happy. never being bothered by whatever changes are going on at the low-level detail stuff.
 So if I were absolute power god and I could control everything and the compiles were absolutely instantaneous and there were no no and problems with shipping modules here and there and no network overhead or anything like that, would I still follow that principle?